 Raised in Palo Alto, California in the early seventies by a romantic, aspiring artist and a passionate, meticulous tinkerer, I was instilled with a love of the arts, craft and the valuable importance of form and function in design.
 From an early age I was surrounded by inspiring landscapes, beautiful handmade objects; mementos from my parents life experience, and a constant flow of creative energy that filled our home.
 The first piece of metal jewelry I made, at age 10, a Mother's Day gift, was a twisted, hammered, forged and soldered, copper wire bracelet.
 From that moment on, my life was permanently changed.
 The thrill of crafting things with my own hands, along with my love of tools, set the stage for a life of making.

-After years hopping around from Palo Alto to Carmel, San Diego, to Monterey and a seven year stint in Austin, Texas, I came back to The Bay Area, to settle back into the comfort of my beloved home state.
+After years hopping around from Palo Alto to Carmel, San Diego, to Monterey, and a seven year stint in Austin, Texas, I came back to The Bay Area, to settle back into the comfort of my beloved home state.
 I am and will always be a Californian and thanks to my mothers bay area roots, and my fathers heartfelt passion for the coast, it's in my genes.
 Fortunately for me, inspiration is everywhere!

 Since graduating from the California College of Arts and Crafts, (Now known as CCA) my work has been selected for awards and shown both nationally and internationally, in juried shows.
 Images of my work have been published in numerous books, catalogs and articles.
 I also have over 5 years of teaching experience and continue to enjoy sharing my love of tools and making with others.

 A little about my process